hashicorp/otto/website/source/intro/index.html.markdown

 and stick to the simple how-to guides.

-Otto solves all these problems and automatically manages all of the various software solutions for you to have a best-in-class quality infrastructure.
+Otto solves all these problems and automatically manages all of the various software solutions for you to have a best-in-class infrastructure.
 You only need to learn Otto, and Otto does the rest.

 ## Key Features